- Author: Jennifer Sowerwine

 - Author: Rachel A. Surls

-Note: This post is first of a series in which we will recap our UC ANR Urban Agriculture Workshop series.
+Note: This post is first of a series in which we will recap our UC ANR Urban Agriculture Workshops.
 We'll share key points, as well as links to videos and handouts.
 Even if you couldn't make it in person, you can still access the content.

 Finding land is one of the key challenges for aspiring urban farmers.
 Identifying an appropriate site, working out an agreement with the landowner, and signing a lease are huge milestones.
 But once the land is secured, how should the new farm be set up?